UH-CI/agave-container-workshop-08072018/agave/cli.md

 ===============================================
 The following instructions will guide you through setting up Agave-based access to the University of Hawaii HPC system using the Agave ToGo web interface.
 As an aside, everything we do today can also be accomplished from a command line interface or by directly calling API endpoints.

+The Agave CLI commands all respond with help for -h and return back information on the parameters that can be passed.
+Also note that in Jupyter you can start typing a command and use tab auto-complete or list the options which is useful when looking for some of the CLI commands.
+We can for example try this with "system"

 Need help?
 Ask your questions using [Agave’s Slack communication channel](https://slackin.agaveapi.co).

 Initial Requirements